echumley/Saguaros-CyberHub/cyberhub-infrastructure/README.md

 ## CyberHub Bare-Metal Cluster

 The CyberHub bare-metal cluster will each host a set of nested virtualization environments to better segment the various sub-modules (ie. CyberLabs, The Forge, etc.) along with numerous services to ensure smooth and secure operation of the entire project.
-This may include non-open-source software as these modules can each be ran on their own (see standalone configurations in the modules' directories (planned, WIP)).
+This may include non-open-source software as these modules can each be ran on their own (see standalone configurations in the modules' directories (planned - WIP).

 ### Internal Services